POS Integration: Definition, Benefits & Integrations to Consider

 General Software Integrations

-Regardless of industry, company type, or company size, most businesses will have some basic operating systems, such as accounting and payroll, they can connect with their POS.
+Regardless of industry, company type, or company size, most businesses will have some basic operating systems, such as accounting and payroll, they can connect to their POS.
 Here’s a list of the most common general software integrations to consider.

 Did You Know?

 When it comes to payment processing, your POS will either have it built in or offer a third-party integration (or both, like Vend POS).
-If payment processing doesn’t come with the POS, or if it has high processing fees, you’ll need to consider a payment processing POS integration.
+If payment processing doesn’t come with the POS, or if the built-in option carries high processing fees, you’ll want to consider a payment processing integration.
+When choosing the integration for your retail business, you’ll want to consider payment methods including:

 - Mobile pay